bxdoan/bxdoan/README.md

 <div align="center">

-> The only person you are destined to become is the person you decide to be.
+> I am the hope of the universe.
+I am the answer to all living things that cry out for peace.
+I am the protector of the innocent.
+I am the light in the darkness.
+I am the truth.
+Ally to good!
+Nightmare to you!

-> — Ralph Waldo Emerson —
+> — Son Goku —

 </div>